CodeCoupler Webpack Optimize Bundle Size

 externals:

-entries and copy will be copied into your dist/vendor folder and your HTML files will be
+entries and copy will be copied into your dist/vendor folder, and links to these assets will

 Try this out by running the following command and inspecting the results in the dist directory: